-Therefore, judo can be translated to the Gentle Way.
+Therefore, judo can be translated into the Gentle Way.
 When putting these together, Kodokan judo can be said to translate to A Place to Study the Gentle Way.

-Judo’s origins can be said to date back to the sixteenth century when jiu-jitsu schools that were dedicated to teaching hand-to-hand combat techniques that were used by the samurai began to spring up in Japan along with other martial arts forms such as kenjutsu (the forebearer of modern kendo).
+Judo’s origins can be said to date back to the sixteenth century when jiu-jitsu schools that were dedicated to teaching the hand-to-hand combat techniques of the samurai began to spring up in Japan along with other martial arts forms such as kenjutsu (the forebearer of modern kendo).

 By the mid-nineteenth century, there were over seven-hundred martial arts schools in the country however, in 1868 everything changed with the Meiji Restoration whereby Imperial rule was restored.
 The samurai class and most of their cultural traits went into decline, including a rapid reduction of jiu-jitsu clubs and practitioners.

 Jigoro Kano was a highly educated person who was so influential on the subject of teaching that he is considered today to be the founder of the modern Japanese educational system, especially in reference to physical/sports education.
 He was also an expert in two traditional jiu-jitsu systems, Tenshin Shin'yo Ryu and the Kito Ryu, and he had some experience studying several other traditional styles and forms of fighting.